Skip to content

 3. Staying Ahead

-• Stay proactive: By getting ahead of ESG issues before they happen, companies can minimize their effects and eliminate reactionary responses, which tend to be costly and are often seen as “too little, too late.”
+No company wants to be the target of an activism campaign or public scrutiny.
+ESG certification can help businesses stay proactive by getting ahead of ESG issues before they happen.
+Companies can minimize their effects and eliminate reactionary responses, which tend to be costly and are often seen as “too little, too late.”
 Even if an incident occurs — like a lack of carbon footprint reporting — having proactive plans ahead of time can mitigate the adverse effects.

 4. Improving Talent Acquisition and Retention

-Passion for an organization can help cultivate workers’ feelings of loyalty and engagement.
+Passion for an organization can help cultivate workers’ loyalty and engagement.
 People are interested in supporting companies that abide by ESG best practices.
 These companies are likely to see more commitment from employees and better applicant pools.

 5. Reducing Legal and Regulatory Interventions